amcneil36/amcneil36.github.io/blogs/object-graph-construction.md

  }
 }
 ```
-Now we can instantiate a PersonRepository at the entry-point of our application.
+Now we can instantiate a PersonRepository at the entry-point of our application and all classes that need a PersonRepository can depend on a PersonRepository instead of a PersonRepositoryFactory so they will be more simple.